 Everyone except you is a robotThis section contains beliefs all on a common theme: Everyone except you is a robot.
-Show most recent or highest rated first or go back to i'm different.

 I used to think that everyone exept for me was a robot.
 I got rid of this theory after my friend asked me if I were a robot.